 The London Plan

-This document forms part of Bexley's Development Plan and is therefore relevant to the determination of planning applications within the borough.
-A number of new or amended policies have been introduced which will now take precedence over some existing policies and guidance within the adopted UDP and SPDs.
+The London Plan and its alterations form part of Bexley's Development Plan and are therefore relevant to the determination of planning applications within the borough.
+A number of new or amended policies have been introduced which will need to be considered alongside the adopted Core Strategy, remaining Saved UDP policies and SPDs.

-The charge will apply in addition to, and take precedence over, the planning obligation contributions required in Bexley's Planning Obligations Supplementary Planning Document.
+The charge applies in addition to, and takes precedence over, the planning obligation contributions required in Bexley's Planning Obligations Supplementary Planning Document.

 - LDF team Full details for LDF team